boldare/testing-framework/docs-sources/source/includes/_directory_structure.md

 `test_files` directory is for test data files needed for test execution like images etc.

 ## logs
-Directory where logs are written. `execution_logs` contains typical logs from test execution - screenshots on failures and .har files for all scenarios.
+Directory where logs are written. `execution_logs` contains typical logs from test execution - screenshots on failures and .har files for all scenarios. `screentshot_reports` directory contains Screenshot reports.

 ## docs
 Documentation.